SwathiiKannan/capstone-data-engineering-analytics/README.md

 -**Data Quality**:
   - The Postal Code column has 80% missing values and should be used cautiously or excluded in location-based analyses.
   - Other data fields are clean and well-structured, supporting reliable exploratory analysis and visualization.

+## Data Storage
+The raw dataset is stored in **Azure Data Lake Storage Gen2**, providing a centralized location for all raw data and scalable capacity to accommodate future data growth.

+  - **Storage Account**: `capstonestorage79`
+  - **Container Name**: `raw-data-globalsuperstore`
+  - **File(s)**: `global_superstore_20161.xlsx`

+This serves as the landing zone for raw data before the ETL process begins.
+Files were uploaded manually using the Azure Portal interface.
+The hierarchical namespace was enabled during storage account creation to support Data Lake Gen2 features.